a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Create a shortcut, "menu and list" / "at boot".
 Create a second shortcut, "menu and list", "at first use".
 Create a third shortcut, "menu and list", "never".
 Delete the first shortcut.
 Verify that the remaining shortcuts are "at first use" and "never".
 * Launch DeskTop.
 Create a shortcut, "list only" / "at boot".
 Create a second shortcut, "list only", "at first use".
 Create a third shortcut, "list only", "never".
 Delete the first shortcut.
 Verify that the remaining shortcuts are "at first use" and "never".
 * Launch DeskTop.
+Delete all shortcuts.
+Create a shortcut, "list only" / "never".
+Edit the shortcut.
+Verify that it is still "list only" / "never".
+Change it to "menu and list", and click OK.
+Verify that it appears in the Shortcuts menu.

+* Launch DeskTop.
 Open 3 windows.
 Close the top one.
 Verify that the repaint is correct.
 * Launch DeskTop.
 Close all windows.
 Press an arrow key multiple times.
 Verify that only one volume icon is highlighted at a time.